Social security contributions

 It is compulsory for all residents of the Netherlands and all employees who are subject to Dutch wage tax to be covered under the Dutch Health Insurance Act (Zorgverzekeringswet) and to have a statutory health insurance policy.
 For employees the contribution will consist of:

-a nominal contribution of approximately EUR 1,421 (including EUR 385 own-risk), to be paid to the health insurance company, and
+a nominal contribution of approximately EUR 1,657, to be paid to the health insurance company, and

 The main VAT rate is 21%.

-The reduced 9% VAT rate is applicable on certain prime necessities (and also on certain energy-saving insulation activities on houses).
+The reduced 9% VAT rate is applicable on certain prime necessities (and to certain energy-saving insulation activities on houses).

 The special 0% VAT rate is applicable mainly to intra-EU supplies, exports, imports stored in bonded warehouses, services rendered in connection with the above, and certain other services.